fun-zoological-computing/LargeScaleModelAnalysis_2019/README.md

 # LargeScaleModelAnalysis_2019
 Scripts related to analysis of models at the NeuroML Database as presented in 2019 CNS Poster and 20XX paper.

-These scripts were written with reproducibility in mind but not portability.
+Disclaimer: These scripts were written with reproducibility and transparency in mind but not always portability.

 ## Contents
 > 1. Contains example "scratchbook" code useful for a high-level overview